 After the Northwestern study came out in 2016, Robert ran some workshops of his own across the country.
 He met with many neurologists, sharing the Northwestern study and what he learned.
 They all loved the idea and said there needs to be more research.

-He is a PhD student at the University of Nevada, Las Vegas, studying the effect of improvisation on Parkinson's in the Kinesiology department.
-He began running classes for the Davis Phinney Foundation and its ambassadors from January-March 2021.
+So it began.
+He is third-year PhD student at the University of Nevada, Las Vegas, studying the effect of improvisation on Parkinson's in the Interdisciplinary Health Sciences department.
+He began ran test classes for the Davis Phinney Foundation and its ambassadors from January-March 2021.
 His clinical trial ended in November 2021 and he is currently writing up the results.

 WHAT IT IS